An Online Home Business Doesn’t Need A Home

 Stuff happens.
 That’s life.
 If we knew what to expect every moment of every day, we probably wouldn’t get out of bed unless that was what we expected anyway.
 When I had a “real” job outside the home and something like this happened, I’d call in and there would go the day or more: no work done.

 These days, my work is “at home” which is pretty misleading when you think about it.
-It’s whereever I am and not dependent on any building, just like the free spirit above.
+It’s wherever I am and not dependent on any building, just like the free spirit above.

 Let’s not forget that disasters come in all shapes and sizes.
 While fires, floods and all that big scale stuff can be inconvenient to say the least, you can find your online home business trashed by a spilled cup of coffee or an overenthusiastic Labrador retriever.
 Splash or crash, it’s all done.